-The point here is to identify one metric for each category, and then track that metric over time.
+The point here is to identify a handful of metrics that are key to your organization, and then track those metrics over time.
 The list will not be perfect and will certainly need to be adjusted as experience dictates, but a short list that's used is far better than a long list that's ignored.

-Given the five categories suggested above, your board's new focus will reinforce a balanced understanding of the organization's accomplishments and its aspirations.
+Given metrics to track within such categories as those suggested above, your board's new focus will reinforce a balanced understanding of the organization's accomplishments and its aspirations.
 The goal here is not to replace the more detailed reports and analyses that board committees and staff members will need, but rather to provide everyone in the boardroom a dashboard that reflects progress against overall strategic objectives.